Better Know a Cincinnati Neighborhood: Hyde Park (Updated for 2026)

 Hyde Park

 For families, there is access to Cincinnati Public Schools with an elementary school right in Hyde Park.
-The adjacent neighborhood of Evanston is home to Walnut Hills High School, which US News ranks as one of the top schools in the state of Ohio.
-Hyde Park also is home to Clark Montessori High School, which has received favorable rankings from US News, as well as Withrow High School.
+The adjacent neighborhood of Evanston is home to Walnut Hills High School, which has been ranked as the top high school in the state of Ohio.
+Hyde Park also is home to Clark Montessori High School and Withrow High School.

 Lots of restaurants are available in and around Hyde Park Square, and many more can be found a few minutes away at Oakley Square, Mt.
 Lookout Square, or Rookwood Commons.
-Additionally, you can find a lengthy list of local favorites on Yelp or Zomato.
 Options include:

-• Coffee Emporium – One of Cincinnati’s favorite coffee shops!
+• Coffee Emporium – One of Cincinnati’s most beloved coffee shops!
 It has a variety of food, a lot of charm, and lots of great coffee drinks.

 • Carl’s Deli – Small deli with lots of great and unique sandwiches!
 It has won Cincinnati Magazine’s Best of the City.